Audio Basis - articles about audio

 After CD, demands to sound quality improvements could be implemented by increasing sample rate or bit depth.

-Audio quality (sound quality) is a level of noise and distortions, that cause format/software/equipment.
+Audio quality (sound quality) is a level of distortions, that format/software/equipment causes.
 The level may be normalized by psychoacoustic criteria.

 Practically, 1-bit conception may be easier, than multi-bit, in a DAC implementation (read below).

-When DSD music is converted to analog, ultrasound noise is filtered.
+When DSD music is converted to analog, ultrasound useless content is filtered.

 Medium, which contains 1-bit DSD audio stream was called SACD (Super Audio CD).